bjenkins100/furnish/README.md

 # Provision something with a Provisioner -- See Furnish::ProvisionerGroup for
 # how to write them.
 scheduler.schedule_provision('some_name', [MyProvisioner.new])

 # depend on other provisions
 scheduler.schedule_provision('some_other_name', [MyProvisioner.new], %w[some_name])

+# if you want to block the current thread, you can with the wait_for call
+scheduler.wait_for('some_other_name') # waits until some_other_name provisions successfully.

 # in threaded mode (the default), these would have already started.
 If you're
 # in serial mode, you need to kick the scheduler:
 scheduler.run # blocks until everything finishes

-# tell the scheduler to stop -- still finishes what's there.
+# tell the scheduler to stop -- still finishes what's there, just doesn't do
+# anything new.
 scheduler.stop

 # shutdown furnish -- closes state database
 Furnish.shutdown
 ```